 You see, if we’re really honest with ourselves we all have forest debris, leaves, dirt and stuff holding us back from blooming into the thing we’re meant to be.
 My prayer is that we work on getting rid of some of that stuff.
 Let the outdoors and nature help us along the way.

-I can only speak about myself and no one else.
+I can only speak for myself and no one else.
 But, the outdoors and all that it has offered to me in terms of my physical and mental well-being has more than likely kept me on the right side of the grass for a long time.

 I would encourage any of you that feel you need to take a step; want to take a step or want to read about taking a step, go to Joyce’s blog “gooutside.live.
 Give the link a click.
 She has a great story, that will encourage all to “just take a step.”
-In addition, she simply crushes the outdoor adventure stuff, and is a “hell of a nice person” besides.
+In addition, she simply crushes the outdoor adventure stuff and is a “hell of a nice person” besides.

-Hey thanks for reading.
+Hey, thanks for reading.
 I hope you find encouragement to get outside and give the outdoors a chance.